Sp00p64/DiscordRAT/README.md

 ## **Disclaimer:**

-This tool is for educational use only, the author will not be held responsible for any misuse of this tool.\
+This tool is for educational use only, the author will not be held responsible for any misuse of this tool.
-This is my first project on github as such it is far from perfect,I will listen to any criticism as long as it is constructive.

 ## **Setup Guide:**
 You will first need to register a bot with the Discord developper portal and then add the bot to the server that you want (make sure bot has administrator privileges).